gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

       - name: staging
         # days specifies the days of the week when the group may be updated.
         #  default: ["*"] (all days)
+        # TODO: explicit the supported values based on the customer QoS
         days: [ “Sun”, “Mon”, ... | "*" ]
         # start_hour specifies the hour when the group may start upgrading.
         #  default: 0